jglazar/notes/coding_interview/ctci_datastructures.md

 Sliding window trick -- drop first element, add next element to sublist
   * ✅ Useful for optimality, like longest sequence or shortest sequence of something that satisfies a given condition.
+  * Can have fixed length (max sum of size k) or dynamic length (smallest sum greater than x).
+Subtract off arr[i-(k-1)] as you go
+  * Auxiliary datastructures like hashmaps useful for longest substring with no more than k distinct characters, e.g.
+  * Better than brute force b/c reduces duplicate brute force work O(kn)

 ### Problems